DragonRailway/TrainControl_BLE/README.md

 ## Hardware

-### TRACKLINK (recommended)
+### 1) TRACKLINK (recommended)

 The **TRACKLINK** board is our custom designed control board for DragonRailway.
 It comes with the necessary components for your convenience:

-- **2 DC Motor Drivers:** Control the train's propulsion motors.
+- **2 DC Motor Drivers:** control the train's drive motors.
-- **6 LED Drivers:** lights on the train (headlights, tail lights, cablight, walkwaylight, ditchlight etc.)
+- **6 LED Drivers:** control lights on the train (headlights, tail lights, cablight, walkwaylight, ditchlight etc.)
 - **Voltage sensor:** Detects the battery voltage - for low battery warning
 - **1 MAX98357 Amplifier:** Audio output playing train horn sounds or other effects (Not implemented yet).

-### ESP32 or ESP32S3 Dev Boards
+### 2) ESP32 or ESP32S3 Dev Boards

-This project will still work with a standard dev boards.
+This project will still work with standard dev boards.
 However, you will need to manually connect external motor drivers.
-Below are some guidelines for using an ESP32 dev board:
+Below are some recommended modules:

 - **DC Motor Control:** Connect external motor drivers (like L298N or TB6612FNG)
 - **LEDs:** Use resistors with LEDs and connect them to available GPIO pins.
+- **Voltage sensor:** Use voltage divider circuit to detect battery voltage.

 ## Software